HarisUmer/CV/README.md

 # CV Project

-A simple yet stylish **Curriculum Vitae (CV)** web page built using HTML, CSS, and (optionally) JavaScript.
+A simple yet stylish **PortFolio (CV)** web page built using HTML, CSS, and (optionally) JavaScript.
 This project showcases personal details, skills, education, work experience, and other relevant information in a concise format.

 ## Table of Contents
 1. [Overview](#overview)